zwave-js/node-zwave-js/docs/api/driver.md

 	disableOptimisticValueUpdate?: boolean;

 	/**
-	 * Information about the application to be included in collected metrics.
-If this property is not provided, no metrics are collected.
+	 * Information about the application to be included in collected statistics.
+If this property is not provided, no statistics are collected.
 	 */
-	metrics?: {
+	statistics?: {
 		applicationName: string;
 		applicationVersion: string;
 	};